Takshashila Chronicles

 Remains of Sirkap, a city founded by the King Demetrius I of Bactria in around 180 BCE.
 Situated about 2 kilometers north-east of the Taxila Museum.

 The word Sirkap, meaning ‘cut-off head’, similar to the nearby hill range Margala, meaning ‘cut-off throat’, hints at the region’s association with an ancient Buddhist legend.
 In the legend, Buddha, in one of his previous births, cuts off his head to feed a hungry lion.
-This theme of extraordinary self-sacrifice is central to Jataka (stories from the past lives of the Buddha) and can be found in tales as far as Balochistan, sometimes also linked to other local saint figures.
-For example, in a legend associated with the ruins of Andan Dheri near Chakdara, Buddha assumes the form of a great serpent lying dead in the valley to save the people from famine.
-The starved people cut pieces from its body and feed themselves.

-One of the Sirkap artifacts that caught my eye was this terracotta “Ritual Tank” as I had seen it before in one of Salman Rashid’s videos, though not in such good shape.
+One of the Sirkap artifacts that caught my eye was this terracotta “Ritual Tank” since I had seen it before in one of Salman Rashid’s videos, though not in such good shape.
 Similar votive tanks have been discovered at several other sites across the Indian subcontinent, including locations like Chirand and Kolhapur.

 The tank is possibly Jain in nature and seems to symbolize the four natural elements and all creation arising from them.
-The earth is symbolized by the clay from which the tank is made; air, by the birds perched on the container’s rims; fire, by the lamps on each of the four corners; and the water which partially filled the tank symbolized, well, water.
-You might also be able to make out depictions of various land and aquatic animals on the floor of the tank, such as a snake and turtle.
-A female figurine can be seen beside the stairs, likely a depiction of a mother goddess.
+The earth is symbolized by the clay from which the tank is made - air, by the birds perched on the container’s rims - fire, by the lamps on each of the four corners, and the water which partially filled the tank symbolized, well, water.

-A Buddha’s bust on display in Taxila Museum.
-Likely from Kushan Period.
+A Buddha’s bust on display in Taxila Museum, likely from Kushan Period.